aurelienrichard/aurelienrichard/README.md

 ### Web Craftsman & Independent Consultant.

 I'm passionate about all things web and building digital products.
-Self-taught, with a background in the hotel and events industry.
+Self-taught, with a background in the hotel and event industry.
 I firmly believe in keeping things **simple** and _authentic_.

 I live in northern France.
 I love Open Source and writing.